 Looks like I should definitely consider hopping over to MailerLite when those free credits have been used up!

 Oh, and don’t forget, aside from MailerLite, there are plenty of other Mailchimp alternatives to check out.
+You can see how other popular email marketing platforms compare in the following comparisons:

 Leave a comment if you have any questions – I’d be more than happy to help!